Skip to content

 • Consider your tone.
 There can be a fine line between sounding confident and arrogant.

-• Be consistent with use of the first or third person.
-Keep in mind that the grant proposal will likely include biosketches from several individuals.
+• Keep in mind that the grant proposal will likely include biosketches from several individuals.
 To create a more cohesive experience for reviewers, all proposals should be consistent in their choice of first or third person.

 • If you are the corresponding PI for the grant proposal, review all biosketches that will be incorporated into the grant proposal.
 Biosketches represent the strength and complementary skill sets of your team.
 Make sure that each personal statement has been customized for the funding mechanism and speaks to each individual’s unique role in the proposed project.